filmil/clang-tool-example/README.md

 and wanted to make use of all that CPU automatically.

 ### Preparation

+* Make sure you have either GCC or clang installed to compile the program, as well as a working build environment.

 * Get and install `ninja`.
 I like building from source so I checked it out from source and installed, as described [here][ninja].